kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/06-backend-password-reset-flow.md

 // MORE CODE
 ```

-* In order to test this you need to generated another resetToken
+* In order to test this you need to generate another `resetToken`
     - Remember that tokens expire after an hour
     - Login to prisma and copy the `resetToken`